 So of all the places we’ve visited, my favorite by far is the beach.
 We’ve made memories cooking together, jumping waves, going on walks, kayaking, spending time with cousins, and even catching a few zzz’s in the sun.
+We have collected lots of beach books related to these topics too.
 Here are a few snapshots of my crew having some ocean fun.

 As I mentioned at the start, we’ll be working on descriptive writing at the beginning of the year, and so this summer, I’ve pulled together a few options that I plan to share with the kids.
 Each has interesting qualities for description whether it be the characters, the setting, or an intense plot.